sidsurakanti/taste-card/README.md

 # Taste Card
-Showcase your recent musical preferences in an aesthetic manner.
+Showcase your recent musical preferences with a small aesthetic card.

 ## Overview
 The application creates a visually appealing card, displaying the user's top five songs from a selected period.